lukaszpolowczyk/swap-selection-with-clipboard/README.md

 ## Reason for creation.
 In what helps

+I wanted to read the VS Code extension API when creating a simple extension.

 When I want to swap two strings in one file - Swap Selected strings/Pointed words is helpful.

 Without this extension: